ClearChoice Smile Recipient

 One team.
 One cost.
 One location.
 That’s the real beauty of dental implants from ClearChoice.

-Patients who need to replace a full upper and/or lower set of teeth can now receive all-on-four implants.
+Patients who need to replace a full upper and/or lower set of teeth can now receive full mouth implants.
 An oral surgeon will place 4 implants and then attach a full arch of teeth, giving the procedure its name.

 Occasionally a patient is missing more than one tooth, but still has healthy gums and surrounding teeth, and a multiple implant is the best solution.
 Two fixtures are implanted and the crown is attached, leaving other natural teeth intact.
-The multiple implant is not for everyone, and even if a patient is only missing a few teeth, it may still be preferable to perform an all-on-four procedure.
+The multiple implant is not for everyone, and even if a patient is only missing a few teeth, it may still be preferable to perform a full mouth/arch procedure.

 If you have lost a single tooth due to an accident or from periodontal disease, that one tooth can be replaced using a dental implant.
 Your new tooth will look and function just like your other natural teeth.